Stacked-Org/stacked-docs/docs/getting-started/01-how-it-works.md

 2. [counter_viewmodel.dart](#counter-viewmodel-flutter-statemanagement): Store state and perform actions for users as they interact.
 3. counter_viewmodel_test.dart: Contains all the **unit** tests for the `CounterViewModel`

-Lets disect the View first.
+Lets dissect the View first.

 ## Counter View